w3c/baggage/correlation_context/HTTP_HEADER_FORMAT.md

 # Header Content
-The header contains a `list` of key-value pairs with optional properties attached.

 This section uses the Augmented Backus-Naur Form (ABNF) notation of [[!RFC5234]], including the DIGIT rule in <a data-cite='!RFC5234#appendix-B.1'>appendix B.1 for RFC5234</a>.
 It also includes the `OWS` rule from <a data-cite='!RFC7230#whitespace'>RFC7230 section 3.2.3</a>.